Causal inference for censored data with continuous marks: Introduction

-In this study, we focus on the identification, estimation, and inference of mark-specific treatment effects as defined above.
-The main contributions are summarized as follows:
+In this paper, we attempt to address the aforementioned questions by analyzing the identifying conditions of the mark-specific treatment effects and developing methods for their estimation and inference.
+The main contributions are summarized as follows.

 First, we propose a framework for analyzing causal inference in which the failure time is marked by a continuous variable.
-This framework incorporates the mark into the definition of causal effects and account for the potential heterogeneity in treatment effects induced by the mark.
-Under regular assumptions, we address the identifiability issue of the mark-specific treatment effect.
+This framework incorporates the mark into the definition of causal effects and accounts for the potential heterogeneity in the treatment effects induced by the mark.
+Under regular assumptions, we address the issue of identifiability of the mark-specific treatment effects.

-Second, we develop a local smoothing method to estimate $\tau(v)$, which combines kernel smoothing techniques with inverse probability weighting methods.
-The proposed method leverages information from data within a neighborhood of the marks, effectively capturing the local similarities in treatment effects.
+Second, to address the issue of sparse observations, we develop a local smoothing method to estimate $\tau(v)$, which combines kernel smoothing techniques with inverse probability weighting methods.
+The proposed method leverages information from data within a neighborhood of the marks, effectively capturing the local similarities in effects of the treatment.
+To enhance the practicality of our method, we also develop a data-driven procedure to estimate the bandwidth.

 Third, we establish the uniform consistency and asymptotic normality of the proposed estimator.
-Additionally, we propose a consistent estimator for the asymptotic variance of the estimators, providing a reliable basis for inference.
-Furthermore, we develop testing methods to assess whether the treatment exhibits local treatment effects, global treatment effects, and heterogeneous treatment effects.
+In addition, we propose a consistent estimator for the asymptotic variance of the estimators, providing a reliable basis for inference.
+Moreover, we develop testing methods to assess whether treatment exhibits local treatment effects, global treatment effects, and heterogeneous treatment effects.
+We approximate the null distributions of the proposed tests by a sequence of suprema of Gaussian processes.
+Based on this Gaussian approximation, we develop a Monte Carlo method to obtain the critical values.